Stealth(identity)™

 Research & Discovery

-Identity management software sits at the intersection of security, compliance, and usability, a particularly difficult design space where the people implementing the system are not the same people experiencing it day-to-day.
-I ran structured research sessions across three distinct users separately before drawing any design conclusions.
+Identity management software sits at the intersection of security, compliance, and usability — a particularly difficult design space where the people implementing the system are not the same people experiencing it day-to-day.
+I ran structured research sessions across three distinct user types before drawing any design conclusions.

 Key Research Findings